 Cambridge Village lies in the serene and fertile Lamoille River Valley.
 At the intersection of Routes 15 and 104 you’ll find the family owned and operated Boyden Valley Winery & Spirits, offering tastings of their award-winning wines, liqueurs, and ciders.
 Driving east into the village you’ll pass the Artists Medium Art Shop, a locally owned and artist-run gallery.
 Then you’ll spot a building painted like the Italian flag – it’s Angelina’s where you can get homemade pizza, calzones and more.
 The Cambridge Village Market is a country store and gas station with great subs that is a mainstay of the community.

 Cambridge Junction, on the eastern edge of the Town of Cambridge, was once an important train stop.
 The tracks that ran through the valley and along the river are now the Lamoille Valley Rail Trail (LVRT).
 The trail is designed for biking, walking, snowmobiling and cross country skiing.
 The LVRT traverses the northern part of Vermont and will eventually be over 90 miles long.
 It also connects to the Cambridge Greenway that takes you into Jeffersonville.
 The historic Cambridge Junction Covered Bridge is near the trailhead.
-To see where locals have a beer, visit Robbie’s Wildlife Refuge.
+On the way out of town, stop in to have a beer with locals at Robbie’s Wildlife Refuge.